cagan/BOTolye15/README.md

 # NOTE:
-I tried to make this project in 2 days and Packagist, NPM API's didn't help me well.
-Because of this I tried to make things more manually.
-I have some code mistakes but they can be fixed in time.
-I just wanted to show you how I can make structure and improve it.
-I use dependency Injection and try to make it more solid.
-It can be better in time I believe it.
-By the way I couldn't make NPM comparation because I couldn't find anything that shows me inside of the package.json content.
-It only works with composer.json for now.
+I use packagist API to get the package list of the searched repository.
+But I couldn't find NPM API for search repository.
+For now It only works with package.json.
+But it can be implemented easily later on.I use dependency Injection and try to make it more solid.
+The main focus of this code base to show you that I can construct an application which is  easy for extending.
+I could not write fully functional tests because of the limited time.
+But I can add more features later.

 # How To Use?
 ### Use Docker (It could be buggy for now)